-This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing Moodle (which some professors use to create online communities for classes) and the Portal.
+This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing the Portal and Moodle (which some professors use to create online communities for classes).

 If you are unable to access the password system, please contact the IT Help Desk at 608-363-2067 or email ITsupport@beloit.edu (state in the subject line that you need password support).

 The Portal is an online application that gives students access to personal academic information like class schedules, grades and grade point averages, and transcripts.
 Students can check semester grades here, register for courses, and update personal information.
 Many forms referred to in this booklet are available via the Portal on the "New Students" tab.
 Log in at The Terrarium with the same username and password you use for email.